GARMENT CARE TIPS

 - To consolidate its machine-sewn buttons, use linen thread for its flexibility and strength.

-- Occasionally clean (twice a year) the collar and cuffs with a dry cloth and scarlet water.
+- Occasionally clean (twice a year) the collar and cuffs with a dry cloth and cleaning water.

 - Never wash it in the washing machine.
 Deposit once every 3 years at the dry cleaners without re-waterproofing.
 If it's a duffle-coat, isolate the leather ties.

-You have just acquired a sweater, cardigan or scarf made of wool, a Breton shirt, jacket or scarf made of cotton ?
+You have just acquired a sweater, cardigan or scarf made of wool?
+Or a Breton shirt, jacket or scarf made of cotton?

 - Wash your garment at the machine with the delicate program.